 Criticism and reproaches activate feelings of depression; praise and encouragement increase self-esteem and cheer the person up.

-Praise each step in their progress, no matter how small, and especially early on.
 Help them to recognize the sources of stress and to find the most appropriate way to address them.
 Your help may be needed in solving some problems of particular concern to your loved one.